 When an agent manages the register for trustees

-- Have the lead trustee’s details ready for verification.
+- Have the lead trustee’s details ready for verification even if an agent is making the call.

-- Let your agent know what information trustees must still provide.
+- Let your agent know which information the trustees must still provide directly.

 |---|---|---|